 - What can a young person do to participate in the community around a family farm?

 Reflect on the work of the farm and farm families.
 What can you help them do?
 Your voice and time matter.
 The resources below can help you plan a project.

 The best service-learning projects guide us to gain and use knowledge, are led by youth voice and passion, address a need, and develop connections with local resources over time.

 Learning to Give Issue Area Toolkits include background on the issue, community connections, lessons and activities, project ideas, and planning guides.
 Check out the Hunger and Malnutrition toolkit as well as the Humans and the Environment toolkit.

-Learning to Give Simple Safe Service guides provide directions for generous actions that encourage youth voice and promote the common good.
+Learning to Give Service Sparks guides provide directions for generous actions that encourage youth voice and promote the common good.
 Check out the Grow Something to Give service project here.
 This is an opportunity to start your own community garden or connect with an organization increasing fresh food access in food deserts.

 Learning to Give Literature guides combine selected literature with thought-provoking discussions and activities that teach about giving and civic engagement.
 Read aloud a picture book to a younger child or a retirement home buddy and talk about the community themes.
 The picture book Harvesting Hope tells about migrant farm families and Cesar Chavez who spoke up for their rights.
 If You Plant a Seed is a garden metaphor for growing kindness.
 Temple Grandin, a woman with autism, solved a farm problem related to cows because she used her creative brain to empathize with the cows in the book The Girl Who Thought in Pictures.

 More about Family Farms